pieterlexis/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 - Modified and forwarded to a downstream and be modified back
 - Be delayed

-This decision can be taken at different times during the forwarding process
+This decision can be taken at different times during the forwarding process.

 Examples
 ~~~~~~~~